ShutdownRepo/The-Hacker-Tools/mimikatz/modules/token/run.md

 `token::run` executes a process with its token.

-It has the following command line argument:
+It has the following command line arguments:

 * `/id`: Token id to use for the new process
 * `/user`: Execute the process with the tokens of this user (instead of specifying the token ID)..